Thunderboi1337/Todo_List_In_Go/README.md

 ## Installation

-Follow these steps to set up the Todo List application on your system:
+Follow these steps to set up Gora on your system:

 ### Using Makefile